jonathonreed/atrf-journal/_posts/2017-06-06-gilbert-sark-drum-keeper.md

 Our conversation shifted to climate change after Gilbert mentioned its influence in the community plan.
 He didn't tell us this particularly story but Jonathon found <a href="http://www.cbc.ca/news/canada/lennox-island-pei-water-ocean-sea-levels-1.3756916" target="_blank">an article about Lennox Island</a> in which he describes one little kid's answer to the question of what they see for their community in the next 25 to 50 years.

-<blockquote>Answer from one little kid was, &lsquo;A bridge going nowhere,&rsquo; meaning our Lennox bridge.
-And there&rsquo;s no Lennox Island.</blockquote>
+<blockquote>&ldquo;Answer from one little kid was, &lsquo;A bridge going nowhere,&rsquo; meaning our Lennox bridge.
+And there&rsquo;s no Lennox Island.&rdquo;</blockquote>

 According to climate scientists, Lennox Island has already lost one square kilometre of land to rising sea levels in a single generation—parts of the coast where community members would gather traditional materials for ceremonies, as well as long-held burial grounds.
 It's a loss that can't really be enumerated, and a loss that grows more serious every year.